Nicholas Kongoasa, MD, MB BCh, facog, NOTED EXCISION SURGEON

 "During my early Fellowship with the CEC, I was taught that advanced Laparoscopic Excision (LAPEX) of endometriosis should be the standard for definitive treatment of the disease.
 With LAPEX, all endometriosis is removed.
 Any adhesions that may form will do so immediately post op, because no disease has been left behind to create new ones on an ongoing basis.
 The recurrence rate after LAPEX has been reported to be only around 15% - which means that more than 80 of every 100 individuals will have no new endometriosis.
 LAPEX requires advanced surgical expertise, which commands intense training and a thorough understanding of the etiology of the disease and its consequences.
 I am very fortunate to have been trained in the technique of advanced Laparoscopic Excision of endometriosis.”

 In addition to his ardent research efforts and application of gold standard surgical techniques to improve patient outcomes, Dr. Kongoasa also practices in accordance with Catholic medical ethics and the NaProTechnology® protocols.
-He will complete the Creighton Medical Consultant training in the near future as well.
+He will also be a certified Creighton Medical Consultant by 2019.
 On infertility and NaProTechnology®, "around 30-50% of infertile women have endometriosis," says Dr. Kongoasa.
 "Many times, with conventional medical treatment, women with endometriosis undergo artificial reproductive techniques where they are exposed to high doses of hormonal medication to stimulate their ovaries to produce as many eggs as possible for harvest.
 As you expect, these women will have very severe flare up of their disease during this time.
 I am happy to say that the NaProTechnology® is gaining popularity, and there is definitely more awareness.
 Patients are researching and are highly educated about their conditions.
 They are also advocating more for themselves - and each other, which, in my opinion, is very important.”

 An award-winning former Research Fellow of the Mayo Clinic, Dr. Kongoasa is also the 2013 Recipient of the AAGL Special Resident in Minimally Invasive Gynecology Award, the 2008 recipient of the Thrasher Research Fund Early Career Award grant for his winning research on pre-eclampsia, the 2005 Royal College of Obstetrics & Gynecology Richard Johansen Obstetric Prize Winner, and a finalist in the 2005 Royal Society of Medicine Research Presentation Prize for his research on stroke, to name but a few.
 Dr. Kongoasa was also recently named to the IAHCP "Top Doctor" listing (October 2105).